How do I know if my integration is functioning?

 Local Collectors

 If your integration is utilizing a Local Collector, firstly make sure it’s running as expected.
 If there is a problem with your Local Collector you should receive an email notification of status change.
-Login to the Samurai MDR app and check the Collector Health.
+Login to the Samurai MDR portal and check the Collector Health.
 This is a status that is shown in the Collector navigation item in the application (Offline, Unavailable, Healthy, Not-Healthy, Provisioning).

 collector_health.png